Talcum Powder Mesothelioma Lawsuits

 Please contact us to begin your free, no-risk case review.
 For more information about our lawyers’ experience and qualifications, please refer to their individual biographies linked below.

 As of early 2019, approximately 11,000 people have filed lawsuits against Johnson & Johnson related to its baby powder and other talcum powder products causing cancer.
-The vast majority of those are by women who have developed ovarian cancer.
+The vast majority of those are by women who have developed ovarian cancer, but some are also for mesothelioma.

 In May 2018, a Los Angeles jury awarded $25.7 million to Joanne Anderson, a women who developed mesothelioma after using the Johnson & Johnson talcum powder.